The Grothendieck Group of a Quantum Projective Space Bundle: Terminology and notation

+An {\sf $A$-module} is an object $M$ in $\sK$ together with a morphism $M \otimes_\sK A \to M$ in $\BIMOD(\Ab,\sK)$ making the obvious diagrams commute.
+If $R$ is a commutative ring and $\sK=\Mod R$, then $R$-algebras in the usual sense give $\sK$-algebras, and the new notion of a module coincides with the old one.

 Thus, the algebras in this paper are endo-functors with additional structure, modules are objects in categories on which the functors act, morphisms between algebras are natural transformations, et cetera.
-Van den Bergh has developed this theory in a way that closely parallels the usual theory of rings and modules.
-The price to be paid for this striking similarity in the language and results is vigilance.
-Sometimes the proofs and statements of results that are trivial for genuine algebras and modules must be modified in a subtle way in order to obtain the appropriate analogue for these ``functor algebras''.
+Van den Bergh's language closely parallels the classical language of rings and modules but one must be vigilant.
+Sometimes the proofs and statements of results that are trivial for ordinary algebras and modules must be modified in subtle ways to obtain the appropriate analogue for these ``functor algebras''.
 For example, $A$ itself is not an $A$-module, but it is an $A$-$A$-bimodule.

-We proceed as follows.
-Let $X=\Mod X$ be a Grothendieck category; $X$ will play the role of the base space for a quantum projective space bundle.
-Always $A=\bigoplus_{i=0}^\infty A_i$ will denote a connected graded $X$-algebra in the sense just described (for more details consult \cite{vdB2}).
-The connectedness hypothesis means that the degree zero component of $A$ is isomorphic to $o_X$.
-In a sense that can be made precise, $o_X$ plays the role of $-\otimes \cO_X$.

-Eventually, $X$ will be a scheme and $A$ will be a graded $X$-algebra (in this new sense) that is analogous to the symmetric algebra of a locally free sheaf of $\cO_X$-modules.
-A non-commutative analogue of a $\PP^n$-bundle over $X$ will be defined by defining the analogue of the category of the quasi-coherent sheaves on it, namely $\Mod \PP(\cE) := \Projnc A:= \GrMod A/\Tors A$, where $\Tors A$ consists of the direct limits of graded modules that are annihilated by a power of the augmentation ideal.

-In section \ref{sect.2} we prove a version of Nakayama's Lemma, and introduce the notion of a minimal resolution for a connected $X$-algebra.
-In section 3 we assume that the functors $- \otimes_X A_i$ are exact (a local freeness type of assumption), and show that this implies that the induced modules $V \otimes_X A$, $V \in \Mod X$, are acyclic for $\ucTor^A_\bullet(-,o_X)$.
-A consequence of this is Lemma \ref{lem.Nak2} which gives an analogue of the result that a finitely generated module over a usual connected algebra over a field $k$ is free if and only if $\Tor^A_1(M,k)=0$.